exAspArk/batch-loader/README.md

 end
 </pre>

-Now if we would like to use (`puts`) the lazy objects, they will automatically load and return the loaded values:
+When we call any method on the lazy object, it'll be automatically loaded through batching for all instantiated `BatchLoader`s:

 <pre>
 puts users # => SELECT * FROM users WHERE id IN (1, 2, 3)